 Transfers in and out of the Fund

-Transfer values represent amounts received and paid during the period for individual and bulk transfers that came into, or out of the Fund.
-These are calculated in accordance with the Local Government Pension Scheme Regulations 2013.
+Transfer values represent amounts received and paid during the period for individual.
+Bulk (group) transfers are accounted for on an accruals basis, these are calculated in accordance with the Local Government Pension Scheme Regulations 2013.